 Bulleigh previously flew for Trans States Airlines.
 She is a flight instructor, providing flight instruction for private, instrument and commercial and multi-engine students.
 She does some part time corporate flying.
 She has served as head coach of the precision flight team for MSU Denver which competes in the NIFA (National Intercollegiate Flying Association) organization against more than 80 other universities nationally.
 The flight team won the coveted Loening Trophy for the 2010-2011 season.
 The trophy is awarded to the nation’s best aviation program and flight team.

 She is a member of the Technical Advisory Committee for Spaceport Colorado and serves as the vice president on the board of directors for the Colorado General Aviation Alliance.
-Bulleigh is currently completing her doctoral degree in aviation and aerospace science from Embry Riddle Aeronautical University.
+Bulleigh has a doctoral degree in aviation and aerospace science from Embry Riddle Aeronautical University.
 She earned her master’s degree in physics from the University of Houston and her Bachelor of Science degree in aviation management from Metropolitan State College of Denver.